fornililab/TrIPP/README.md

 TrIPP (Trajectory Iterative pKa Predictor) is a Python tool to monitor and analyse changes in the pKa of ionisable residues during Molecular Dynamics simulations of proteins.

-TrIPP uses [PROPKA 3](https://github.com/jensengroup/propka), which is licensed under the GNU Lesser General Public License (LGPL).
-PROPKA is not included in this repository but is required to run the software.
-See the PROPKA repository for its license terms.
+TrIPP uses [PROPKA 3](https://github.com/jensengroup/propka) and [pKAI](https://github.com/bayer-science-for-a-better-life/pKAI), which are licensed under the GNU Lesser General Public License (LGPL) and MIT License, respectively.
+PROPKA and pKAI are not included in this repository but are required to run the software.
+See the PROPKA or pKAI repository for their license terms.

 ## Prerequisites